Safe-Haven-Bathrooms/App/README.md

 Some things that we learned while developing Loo:
 - This was our first time using the Tailwind framework, and we learned how to access Tailwind without using Node.js
-- We created a dynamic Google Maps rendering, and learned about geolocation, referencing other API data, and creating custom map icons
+- We created a dynamic Google Maps rendering, and learned about geolocation, geocoding, referencing other API data, and creating custom map icons
 - We were able to utilize a local storage array to save entire blocks of rendered data and append them to a favorites page upon reload

 ## User Story